Home

 Parties Represented: Dr. James R. Allen, et al., University of Wisconsin researchers.

 Dow Chemical Company attempted to subpoena raw data underlying University of Wisconsin researchers’ dioxin toxicity studies prior to publication of any peer reviewed results of on-going experimentation with rhesus monkeys.
-District Court in Wisconsin agreed with researchers Motion to Quash Subpoenas on theories that raw data constitutionally protected property of researchers.
+District Court in Wisconsin agreed with researchers' Motion to Quash Subpoenas on theories that raw data is constitutionally protected property of researchers.
 Seventh Circuit affirmed.

 -------------------------------------------------------------------------------------------------------------------------------------